COSBlab/bAIes-IDP/README.md

 # bAIes-IDP
-Atomic resolution ensembles of Intrinsically Disordered and Multi-domain Proteins with Alphafold
+Atomic resolution ensemble predictions of Intrinsically Disordered and Multi-domain Proteins with Alphafold-2